ybandy/cxlkvs/README.md

    nohup python3 batch.py &
    ```
    which will run benchmarks with various settings.
-   This will take more than ten hours.
+   This can take more than ten hours.

 1. Check the results